 Pearl millet (Pennisetum glaucum L. R. Br.) is a major coarse cereal crop grown predominantly in arid and semi-arid regions of India and Africa.
 Owing to its high biomass productivity, drought tolerance, and nutritional value, it serves as a staple food and fodder crop.
 In India, it occupies around 7.57 million hectares, producing 11.43 million tonnes with an average productivity of 1510 kg/ha, while Rajasthan contributes nearly 40% of the total area (Anonymous, 2023)

 A single pearl millet hybrid can not be expected to perform well under all the environmental conditions.
 A cultivar planted outside its adaptation zone would suffer yield reduction due to significant genotype-environment interactions (GEI) (Sanadya et al. 2024).
 Therefore, breeding and evaluation require a subdivision of the testing environments into relatively more homogeneous groups of locations, called mega environments.
 In India, pearl millet growing regimes are categorized into three mega environments: A1, A, and B zones, reflecting varying annual rainfall levels.
 The A1 zone consists of parts of North-Western India receiving below 400 mm of annual rainfall and the A zone consists of parts of Northern India receiving above 400 mm of annual rainfall whereas the B zone accounts for the area in peninsular India receiving more than 400 mm annual rainfall (Sankar et al. 2021, Satyavathi et al. 2021).
 Grain yield is a complex trait that is highly influenced by different environmental conditions emphasizing the importance of understanding genotype x environment interaction (GEI) and yield stability in breeding new varieties adapted to target environments (Shukla 1972).
-The sowing time has an important bearing on production potential of a genotype.
+The sowing time has an important bearing on production potential of a genotype (Haque et al. 2025).
 Northern India receives less rainfall therefore, farmers have to adjust sowing times and water management to suit pearl millets genotypes in this region to increase grain productivity (Sankar et al. 2021).

 The presently available hybrids of pearl millet may possess high yield potential at particular sowing times but information on G x E interaction and their stability is very limited.
 In view of the limited information on G x E and stability in pearl millet hybrids, the present investigation was undertaken to assess G×E interaction in pearl millet hybrids and to identify stable and high-performing hybrids suitable for Rajasthan.